-Adobe Lightroom Mobile for iPad review
+Adobe Lightroom Mobile full review

 Lightroom Mobile offers a largely stress-free method to organise your images on an iPad, perform some light editing and enable client approvals on the go.
 It looks slick and high quality on the retina screen of an iPad, though both Android and iPhone versions are on the cards, according to Adobe.

 Although the app itself is free, it needs to work in conjunction with Lightroom 5 on the Mac or PC and the Lightroom mobile service, which offers synchronisation of image collections between desktop and iPad versions.
 The latter service is part of Adobe Creative Cloud, so to use Lightroom on the iPad you'll have be signed up to one of the subscriber plans, even if you have purchased the standalone Lightroom 5.
 At the moment, the cheapest plan is Photoshop Photography Program, for £8.78, so in real terms the app is expensive compared to competitor apps like Photosmith by C² Enterprises (£13.99), but then you do also get the Creative Cloud applications and storage.

 Any adjustment to a synced image will soon be reflected in the Collection on your Mac, or activated instantly by hitting the Sync Now cloud button